About Evanston

 Frequently Asked Questions

-Property records for Evanston, Illinois are maintained by the Cook County Assessor's Office and the Cook County Clerk and Recorder.
+Property records for Evanston, Illinois are maintained by the Cook Chief County Assessment Officer's Office and the Cook County Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Cook County, including parcels in Evanston.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Cook County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Cook County Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Illinois counties provide online property record searches through their county websites.
-For in-person requests, visit the Cook County offices at the county courthouse.
 The Cook County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Evanston, Illinois residents are available through both county and state offices.
 The Illinois Department of Public Health, Division of Vital Records, located in Springfield, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Illinois.
 Orders can be placed online, by mail, or in person.
 Locally, the Cook County Clerk's office issues marriage licenses and maintains marriage records for Cook County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.